 Partitioning does not improve query performance unless the query optimizer can eliminate partitions based on the query predicates.
 Queries that scan every partition run slower than if the table were not partitioned, so avoid partitioning if few of your queries achieve partition elimination.
 Check the explain plan for queries to make sure that partitions are eliminated.
 See Query Profiling for more about partition elimination.

 Warning: Be very careful with multi-level partitioning because the number of partition files can grow very quickly.
 For example, if a table is partitioned by both day and city, and there are 1,000 days of data and 1,000 cities, the total number of partitions is one million.
-Column-oriented tables store each column in a physical table, so if this table has 100 columns, the system would be required to manage 100 million files for the table.
+Column-oriented tables store each column in a physical table, so if this table has 100 columns, the system would be required to manage 100 million files for the table, for each segment.

 Before settling on a multi-level partitioning strategy, consider a single level partition with bitmap indexes.
 Indexes slow down data loads, so performance testing with your data and schema is recommended to decide on the best strategy.